 Not to get too sidetracked in how that’s supposed to be done, I’ll briefly mention the following for now.

 Contemplating moments, experiences, creations of profound beauty, things that deeply move you can begin the process.
 After all, we live in this world of particulars, and the particulars must necessarily serve as the entry point to what lies beyond the forms, or perhaps it would be more apt to say, the fullness of the form.
 But it cannot remain a contemplation, you must be subsumed into a melding with pure beauty, wholeness, harmony–without remaining fixated on the particular experience/work of beauty that served as the entry point.
 Again, interfacing with the transcendent is not an exercise of the analytical mind of measures, justifications, and quantifications.

-Intimate engagement with a holistic experience of one’s ethno-culture and the spiritual life of one’s people also provides a vital way to appreciate the ground state of being from which your own identity arises.
-For those able to take a more esoteric look at their own traditions, one can glean the backdrop against which all of earthly life and expressions plays out.
-Of course this does not mean that we flatten everything out and try to make all cultures and people the same in our earthly experience (more on identity later).
+Intimate engagement with a holistic experience of one’s ethno-culture and the holistic life of one’s people also provides a vital way to appreciate the more fundamental patterns and ground state of being from which your own identity and cultural/familial experiences arise.
+For those able to take a more esoteric look at their own cultural traditions, one can glean the more subtle backdrop against which all of earthly life and expressions plays out.
+Of course this does not mean that we flatten everything out and try to make all cultures and people the same (more on identity later).

 I’d also add that what we’d commonly call a more scientific inquiry into how life works has the potential to reveal and inspire awe and an openness to the transcendent, as it would express through the personality type suited for such an orientation.
 This requires that such a person does not remain stuck and grow proud by making an idol of the intellect and intellectual knowledge itself.
 And it behooves us to remain very aware that in our age of scientism, science is not exempt from being a tool in the hands of those with a nefarious agenda; nothing in human life is “neutral.”